code-423n4/docs/roles/wardens/submission-policy.md

 If you discover a highly sensitive bug, e.g. a high-severity vulnerability affecting deployed contracts, please follow these steps:

-1. Submit a placeholder finding the the relevant C4 contest, using a non-specific title (e.g. "Potentially sensitive issue - disclosed privately")
+1. Submit a placeholder finding to the relevant C4 contest, using a non-specific title (e.g. "Potentially sensitive issue - disclosed privately")
 1. While logged in to the Code4rena website, [submit a Help Desk request](https://code4rena.com/help/) with the subject: "Sensitive disclosure" and include:
     a.
 Name of contest, and
     b.
 Link to a private Gist containing the finding.